Princess Charlène Receives Italian Honour

 It is in recognition of Princess Charlène’s “worldwide humanitarian and philanthropic action and initiatives for the protection of children and the values of sport and her strong attachment to Italy,” particularly through her work with the Fondation Princesse Charlène de Monaco.
 The Order of the Star of Italy, known until 2011 as the Order of the Star of Italian Solidarity, is presented to individuals who promote friendly and cooperative relations between Italy and other nations.

-Tagged Albert II of Monaco, Ambassador, Italy, Princess Charlène, Royal Orders.
+Tagged Albert II of Monaco, Ambassador, Italy, Orders, Princess Charlène of Monaco.